liisaratsep/TransformerTTS/README.md

 python extract_durations.py --config config/training_config.yaml
 ```

-this will add the duration as well as the char-wise pitch folders to the training data directory.
+this will add the duration as well as the per character pitch values into folders to the training data directory.

 #### Training